 We visited ‘Vice Versa’ to see how Sturtevant takes iconic artwork from renown artists such as Andy Warhol and repositions them within a new space.
 His appropriation of imagery is used to highlight and question the impact of the digital age.
 No free wine or cheese.
 Read on ＞

 Junior collaborated with the Vivobarefoot team on the interior design for their recently opened flagship store on Neal Street, Covent Garden, and in doing so, created the blue print for their global retail experience.
-We worked alongside Asher, Vivo’s co-founder and the creative force behind the brand to transform the London location into a place that showcases the shoes in their intended environments as opposed to a traditional retail space.
+We worked alongside Asher, Vivo’s co-founder and the creative force behind the brand to transform the London location into a place that showcases the shoes in their intended environment as opposed to a traditional retail space.
 Read on ＞